-In a triac phase control, the triac is triggered ON only for specific portions of the AC half cycles, causing the load to operate only for that period of the AC waveform.
+In a triac phase control circuit, the triac is triggered ON only for specific portions of the AC half cycles, causing the load to operate only for that period of the AC waveform.
 This results in a controlled supply of power to the load.

 Triacs are popularly used as a solid-state replacement of relay for switching high power AC loads.
 However, there's another very useful feature of triacs which allows them to be used as power controllers, for controlling a given load at a desired specific power levels.